raspberrypilearning/relax-stretch/en/step_5.md

 Now, when the program starts, `repetitions`{:class="block3variables"} will be set to `3`.

-The next step is to use the new variable to direct the number of times the exercise repeats.
+The next step is to use the new variable to control the number of times the exercise repeats.

 --- task ---